europace/kex-vorgang-import-api/README.md

 # KEX-Vorgang-Import-API

-> ⚠️ You'll find German domain-terms in the documentation, for translations and further explanations please refer to our [glossary](https://docs.api.europace.de/common/glossary/)
+> ⚠️ You'll find German domain-specific terms in the documentation, for translations and further explanations please refer to our [glossary](https://docs.api.europace.de/common/glossary/)

 This API enables the user to create new Vorgänge in **Kredit**Smart.

 The corresponding JSON-schema, which is useful for code-generation, can be found [here](https://github.com/europace/kex-vorgang-api-schema).

-> ⚠️ This API is continuously xdeveloped.
+> ⚠️ This API is continuously developed.
 Therefore we expect
-> all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which means to
+> all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which requires clients to be
-> tolerant towards compatibke API-Changes during reading and processing of the data.
+> tolerant towards compatible API-Changes when reading and processing of the data.
 This means:
 >
-> 1. unknown properties must not result into errors
+> 1. unknown properties must not result in errors
 >
-> 2. Strings with a restricted Set of values(Enums) must upport new unknown values
+> 2. Strings with a restricted set of values (Enums) must support new unknown values
 >
 > 3. sensible usage of HTTP-Statuscodes, even if they are not explicitly documented
 >